CYBATHLON 2024: Two new disciplines and a new event format for a world without barriers

 The new assistive robot race must incorporate elements of human-robot interaction, environment recognition and object manipulation.
 It does not matter if the robot is part of the wheelchair or a separate device.
 In this discipline, the participating people with disabilities must work together with the robot to pick up various objects within a set amount of time or avoid obstacles for instance.
 Assistive robots offer tremendous potential to help people with disabilities who have very little or no control over their arms and legs become more independent.

 The visual assistance race is the first CYBATHLON race for people with a sensory impairment.
 For people with visual impairments, finding a particular product in the supermarket or spotting unexpected construction works on their way to work each day can prove immensely challenging.
-“Smart visual assistive technologies that support blind people in their day-to-day lives in an intuitive and reliable way have the potential to improve blind people’s quality of life and increase their independence,” states Lukas Jäger, CYBATHLON’s Head of Competition.
+“Smart visual assistive technologies that support blind people in their day-to-day lives intuitively and reliably have the potential to improve blind people’s quality of life and increase their independence,” states Lukas Jäger, CYBATHLON’s Head of Competition.

 The objective: dialogue and inclusion through the use of new assistive technologies